Steve-Cruz7/Group2Project/README.md

 # Group2Project
-Repository containing various work from across out group
+Repository containing various work from across our group